FuelLabs/fuel-specs/specs/protocol/tx_format.md

 Note: when signing a transaction, `to` and `amount` are set to zero.

-Note: when executing a transaction, `to` and `amount` are initialized to zero.
+Note: when verifying a predicate or executing a script, `to` and `amount` are initialized to zero.

 This output type indicates that the output's amount and owner may vary based on transaction execution, but is otherwise identical to a [Coin](#outputcoin) output.
 An `amount` of zero after transaction execution indicates that the output is unspendable and can be pruned from the UTXO set.